Mo-Ibra/jeremiah-light-portfolio/README.md

 - Add gradient border on benifits and features (✅)
 - Add button in testimonial (✅)
 - Fix Glow in small screen (✅)

 - Make dot in hero more smaller (✅)
 - Change "Our Services" image (✅)
-- Fix "->" in buttons
-- Fix FAQ Separator
+- Move compare cards up a little bit and change the Sort layout on mobile (✅)
-- Change navbar colors in small screen to fit figma
+- Change navbar colors in small screen to fit figma (✅)
+- And add a line break after the “-“ in mobile in case studies section (✅)
+- Fix "->" in buttons (✅)
+- Fix FAQ Separator (✅)
 - Video stretch
-- And add a line break after the “-“ in mobile in case studies section
-- Move compare cards up a little bit and change the Sort layout on mobile

 [10:42 PM, 10/20/2025] Jeremiah Harcharran Static: https://www.linkedin.com/in/jeremiah-harcharran-95948b207/